Octant Degeneracy and Plots of Parameter Degeneracy in Neutrino Oscillations Revisited: Introduction

 After the determination of $\theta_{13}$ through reactor experiments\, \cite{DoubleChooz:2011ymz,DayaBay:2012fng,RENO:2012mkc}, the primary focus shifts to the sign degeneracy of $\Delta m^2_{\mbox{\rm atm}}$ and the octant degeneracy of $\theta_{23}$.
-As far as the sign degeneracy is concerned, nearly all results favor the normal ordering (NO)\,\cite{ParticleDataGroup:2022pth}.
+As far as the sign degeneracy is concerned, nearly all results favor the normal ordering (NO) over the inverted ordering (IO)\,\cite{ParticleDataGroup:2022pth}.
 As for the octant degeneracy, on the other hand, uncertainty remains regarding the correct octant, as the Superkamiokande atmospheric neutrino results seem to favor the lower octant, while other datasets indicate a different preference\,\cite{Esteban:2020cvm}.

 The purpose of this work is to investigate the behavior of the octant degeneracy when combining appearance probabilities $P(\nu_\mu\rightarrow\nu_e)=$ const. and $P(\bar{\nu}_\mu\rightarrow\bar{\nu}_e)=$ const. with fixed values of $X\equiv\sin^22\theta_{13}=$ const. and $Y\equiv 1/s^2_{23}=$ const., utilizing the graphical representation from Ref.\,\cite{Yasuda:2004gu} for the T2HK\,\cite{Hyper-KamiokandeProto-:2015xww}, T2HKK\,\cite{Hyper-Kamiokande:2016srs}, DUNE\,\cite{DUNE:2015lol}, and ESS$\nu$SB\,\cite{ESSnuSB:2023ogw} experiments.
-Our results demonstrate that, by utilizing energy bins near the first oscillation maximum, the octant degeneracy can be resolved by ensuring the intersection of these quadratic curves with the vertical line $X=$ const. and the two horizontal lines ($Y=1+\cot^2\theta_{23}$ or $Y=1+\tan^2\theta_{23}$), under the assumption of small experimental errors.
+Our results demonstrate that, by utilizing energy bins near the first oscillation maximum, the octant degeneracy can be resolved by ensuring the intersection of these quadratic curves with the vertical line $X=$ const. and the two horizontal lines ($Y=2/(1\pm\sqrt{1-\sin^22\theta_{23}})$), under the assumption of small experimental errors.

 The paper is organized as follows.
 In Sect.\,\ref{degeneracy}, we provide background information on parameter degeneracy and introduce the plot illustrating the eight-fold parameter degeneracy.
 Sect.\,\ref{experiments} presents the plots for the four future long baseline experiments and discusses the distinctive characteristics of each experiment.
 Finally, Section 4 summarizes our conclusions.